ndp/amp-what-acceptance-test/specs/amp-what.md

 * Visit amp-what
 * The page title is the generic page title
+* Page contains "Andrew J. Peterson."
-* Page contains "Andrew J. Peterson.
-All Rights Reserved"
+* Page contains "All Rights Reserved"
 * Search for "money"
 * The page title has "money"
 * I see the "$" symbol